What Is Ecclesiastic Endorsement And Why Is It Important?

 Another important aspect of becoming endorsed is to hold CSL and its practitioners and minsters in chaplaincy mutually accountable.
 CSL wants to ensure that its endorsed practitioners and ministers not only uphold the ethical guidelines of the organization but also sees endorsement as way to offer support and continued resources to those working outside the structure of a CSL Center or Focus Ministry.

-PLEASE NOTE: The next Ecclesiastic Endorsement Panel is on Saturday and/or Sunday, October 26-27 in Marriottsville, Maryland at the CSCPF Gathering (you are not required to attend the retreat to sit for endorsement panels).
+PLEASE NOTE: The next Ecclesiastic Endorsement Panel is on Saturday, October 27 in Marriottsville, Maryland at the CSCPF Gathering (you are not required to attend the retreat to sit for endorsement panels).
 Panels will be held at the Bon Secours Retreat Center.
 You must be present to panel.
 A complete Application with additional materials and application fee is due September 25, 2018.

 The next Ecclesiastic Endorsement Panel to follow the October panel will be held during the CSL Convention in February at CSL Home Office in Golden, CO; exact dates to come.
 You must be present to panel.
 Though the CSL Convention will be virtual this year, the panels will be in person at Home Office in Golden.
 A complete Application with additional materials and application fee for the February panel is due NO LATER THAN JANUARY 5, 2019.

 Ecclesiastic Endorsement Panels are held three times a year; at the Annual Spiritual Living Convention (location changes yearly), in June at home office and at either the CSL Ministers Gathering each fall (location changes yearly) or at a conference of one of the Certifying Bodies (APC, CPSP or CSCPF).
 A complete application, additional materials and application fee are due at least 30 days prior to each panel.
 Check this website for exact dates.